 Writing an academic paper entails independently identifying and formulating a major, complex issue and carrying out an analysis within the specified time.
 Work is to be related to the report's scientific basis, methods and current research issues.
 The work results in a written academic paper that is reported on and discussed at a seminar.

 Form of teaching

 Teaching comprises supervision and seminars.

-Language of instruction: Swedish Teaching in English may occur.
+Language of instruction: Swedish and English